telerik/reporting-docs/knowledge-base/how-to-control-the-drilldown-glyph-icon-alignment-within-the-table-crosstab-cell.md

 ---
-title: Control the Drilldown Glyph Icon Alignment within the Table/Crosstab Cell
+title: Control the Drilldown Glyph Icon Alignment in Table Cell
-description: Explains how to set the icon possition of the drilldown action
+description: "Learn how to set the icon possition of the drilldown action in a table cell in Telerik Reporting Table or Crosstab item."
 type: how-to
-page_title: How to Control the Drilldown Glyph Icon Alignment within the Table/Crosstab Cell
+page_title: Controling Drilldown Glyph Icon Alignment within Table/Crosstab Cell
 slug: how-to-control-the-drilldown-glyph-icon-alignment-within-the-table-crosstab-cell
 position:
 tags: action, table, crosstab